grahamgilbert/blog/source/_posts/2013-08-09-the-luggage-an-introduction.markdown

 *  __It's free:__ if it costs nothing, there's no reason it can't be installed on everyone's machine.
 * __It's (still) all text files:__ Want to see what will be in the package without any extra work?
 Crack open the Makefile and you can see straight away what will be in the package.
 * __The Luggage has a metric buttload of shortcuts built in:__ it does the hard work, so you don't have to.
-* __It's repeatable:__ Have you ever tried to talk someone through a series of windows and buttons to ge the same result as you're getting?
+* __It's repeatable:__ Have you ever tried to talk someone through a series of windows and buttons to get the same result as you're getting?
 Every time you run The Luggage, you will get the same result.
 * __It's (really, still) all text files:__ It's the most precise tool I've used - you only package exactly what you need, no cruft is left behind.
 * __Your workflow is limited only by your imagination:__ Seriously, you can do pretty much anything you can think of.
 We'll be going through more advanced workflows in future posts, but let's get started with using The Luggage.<!--more-->